Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 Fiber may help support:

-• Healthy eating patterns
+• Regular eating patterns

-• A balanced response to meals
+• A steadier post-meal routine when paired with balanced meals

-• Daily wellness routines
+• Daily wellness habits

-You do not need to completely change your diet overnight.
-In fact, increasing fiber too quickly can lead to bloating, gas, or digestive discomfort.
+The best place to start is with simple food choices.
+You do not need to change everything overnight.
+In fact, adding too much fiber too quickly can cause gas, bloating, cramping, or digestive discomfort.

+Start small and build gradually.
 Simple ways to add more fiber include:

 • Add berries to breakfast